bdboogie/DarkCourse/posts/comps.md

 A Bogey stroke play competition played off the white tees

 ### Dawn Chorus
-In recent years we have played this one as a medal stroke play off the white tees.
+~ Rules: Medal, 18 holes, white tees.
+Handicap limit - N/A
-The format of the comp does seem to change however so the Captain has some discretion.
-Two trophies are played for:
+- The format of the compettion  does seem to change however so the Captain has some discretion Two trophies are played for:
 1. The winner
 2. The lowest returned score (NR’s not included)